Viasat/halite/doc/halite/tutorial/halite_vending.md

                      :next))}}}}
 ```

-Now from an initial state and a sequence of events we can compute the final state.
+From an initial state and a sequence of events we can compute the final state.

 ```clojure
 (refine-to {:$type :tutorials.vending/VendBehavior$v1,